blackfrog-co/laravel-event-sourcing-dynamodb/README.md

 - You can switch to your own implementation of a timestamp provider for the provided `TimeStampIdGenerator` by implementing the `TimestampProvider` interface and updating the config key `id_timestamp_provider`.
-If you return a shorter timestamp (e.g. seconds or milliseconds) the IdGenerator will fill the remainder of the 64bit Int with random digits.
+If you return a shorter timestamp (e.g. seconds or milliseconds) the TimeStampIdGenerator will fill the remainder of the 64bit Int with random digits.

 ```
     'id_timestamp_provider' => TimeStampIdGenerator::class,